History of Samara

-This article is about the history of the city in Samara Oblast, Russia.
+Samara, known from 1935 to 1991 as Kuybyshev, is the largest city and administrative centre of Samara Oblast in Russia.

-Early History
+Early history

 In Western European Sources information of Central Asia in the third quarter of the 12th Century is unknown.
 Information of Central Asia appears in Europe in connection with the legendary figure of Prester John, which dates from 1165.

 One of the earliest document where the toponym is mentioned is the Chronicle by Hugh of Saint Victor, one of the founders of the 12th century Saint Victorian school of theology.
 He established the chronicle named the Description of World Map, in which the most important cities and settlements were shown.

 In the Book of Extractions by Richard of Saint Victor, which dates from 1153 to 1162, it mentioned Samara.
 Samara among other Scythian cities is located beyond the Caucasian mountains in the northeast.